Pitching to Investors: What to Cover and How to Succeed

 To make an impression that lasts, the story you pitch to investors has to be memorable.
 Ideally, your narrative should sound like an engaging story with real and relatable examples and facts that can prove that what you're saying is true.

-- Share your journey, how you came up with the idea, and the reasons why you're devoting so much time and effort to creating this product.
+- Share your journey, how you came up with the tech startup idea, and the reasons why you're devoting so much time and effort to creating this product and launching a startup.

 - Describe who the target audience is, which problem it's facing, and why your solution is necessary.

 - Briefly explain what you're doing, how your product brings value, how it will make a difference, why the time is now, as well as what it may turn out to be in the long run.

 - Bring up examples that people can picture and nod along to.